🎉 Up to $5,000 scholarships available at our Columbus campus. Explore Scholarships!

 General FAQs for Nursing Colleges in Ohio

 Recognizing the differences between a Licensed Practical Nurse (LPN) program and a Bachelor of Science in Nursing (BSN) program is essential to planning your nursing career path.
-LPN / LVN programs prepare you to become a Licensed Practical Nurse (sometimes called Licensed Vocational Nurse in certain states).
-BSN programs prepare you to become a registered nurse (RN).
+LPN/LVN programs prepare you to become a Licensed Practical Nurse (sometimes called Licensed Vocational Nurse in certain states), while BSN programs prepare you to become a Registered Nurse (RN).

-An LPN program generally takes about one to two years to finish.
-It is designed to prepare students for entry-level nursing roles to perform basic nursing care under the guidance of registered nurses (RNs) and physicians.
+An LPN program generally takes about one to two years to complete and is designed to prepare students for entry-level nursing roles providing basic nursing care under the supervision of RNs and physicians.

 BSN programs typically take three to four years to complete and are structured to prepare you for a career as a registered nurse.
 The programs provide a comprehensive nursing education that allows you to work in a variety of nursing jobs in Ohio.
 While BSN programs take more time, they put you on a path to more career growth opportunities as an RN.